Kapito20/github-final-project/README.md

 # github-final-project
-## Github final project - Getting Started with Git and GitHub
+Github final project - Getting Started with Git and GitHub

+## Descriprion
 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
 Input:
    p, principal amount